Bennykillua/Hashnode/cookies-post.md

 4. Click it and click on export.

-![Export Cookies](https://cdn.hashnode.com/res/hashnode/image/upload/v1659000711728/DyJnZAM-g.png?auto=compress)

 5. Cookies will be automatically exported to your clipboard.
 You can send your friend the copied text.

+![Export Cookies](https://cdn.hashnode.com/res/hashnode/image/upload/v1659000711728/DyJnZAM-g.png?auto=compress)

-# Exporting Cookies
+# Importing Cookies

 So you have shared it, but how do they use the cookie on the abc.xy website?